Skip to main content

 Pressure to perform, if maintained below a certain level, can lead to higher performance.
 However, as the lay-offs take place, constant pressure demoralizes employees, leading to drop in performance.
 As the bottom performers depart, the rigid distribution of the bell-curve forces managers to categorize a high performer (when compared to the rest of the labor market) as a mediocre.
 A high performer, unmotivated by such artificial demotion, behaves like a mediocre.
 Further, in a shrinking company, managers find it difficult to differentiate employees.
 As a result, they begin to reward visible performance over the actual.
 Beyond a certain point, the erosion of social capital has the potential to cripple the company.

-The stack ranking system was put in place for Microsoft's 2011 performance reviews.
-Employees received one rating based on their manager's assessment and a calibration process (typically with managers one or two levels above the employee).
-The rating ranged from 1 (highest) to 5 (lowest).
-A 3 rating equaled target compensation that was competitive with what was offered in the local job market.
+A 3-rating equaled target compensation that was competitive with what was offered in the local job market.
 Targeted distribution limits the percentage of workers in each rating category.

 Stack ranking is still championed at many companies, and in particular at technology firms.
 Nevertheless, critics refer to it derisively as "rank and yank," meaning that employees who end up in the bottom ranks are often fired or encouraged to leave.